Bridgewater Associates: 2007–2022: Pure Alpha Major Markets, Ray Dalio retires

 Between 2014 and 2016, the Regents of the University of California withdrew $550 million from Bridgewater Associates due to concerns about Bridgewater's future leadership.
 In 2016, Connecticut approved $22 million in grants and loans via a program initiated by Governor Dannel P. Malloy in exchange for job training, job creation, and building renovations, with the agreement that the firm would retain the 1,402 jobs it supported in Connecticut.
 The company also received $30 million in urban tax credits.
 In 2016 the firm managed about $150 billion.

 In 2017, Dalio retired as co-CEO.
 In September 2017, Bridgewater announced plans to launch an investment fund in China with the Chinese government's approval.

 In October 2017, Grant's Interest Rate Observer, founded by Jim Grant, published "The Face on the Wall Street Milk Carton", an article by Grant and Evan Lorenz that sharply criticized Bridgewater.
 It claimed Bridgewater engaged in questionable practices such as potential conflicts of interests in lending money to auditing firm KPMG and having 91 former Bridgewater employees working at Bank of New York Mellon, the custodial bank for Bridgewater.
 The article became "the talk of Wall Street", and Bridgewater denied any impropriety, saying the article lacked basic fact-checking and knowledge about hedge funds.
 A week after publication, Grant issued an apology in print and live on CNBC, retracting parts of the story and saying, "Bridgewater is a secretive and eccentric firm and I let my suspicions of that get in the way of our ordinarily comprehensive due diligence."

 In June 2018, Bridgewater announced to clients and employees that it would change its corporate structure and become a partnership.
 By June 2018, the Ontario Municipal Employees Retirement System, Singapore's sovereign wealth fund, and the International Monetary Fund had invested in Bridgewater Associates.

 In 2020, Bridgewater reported hefty losses due to COVID-19-related market volatility, with the pure Alpha II fund losing 18.6% as of August 2020.
 During the pandemic, Bridgewater Associates bet against European companies.
 Losses for 2020 were $12.1 billion.

-In December 2021, after 11 months in the doldrums, Bridgewater posted a 7.8% return, its best annual performance since 2018.
+In December 2021, after 11 months of losses, Bridgewater posted a 7.8% return, its best annual performance since 2018.
 From July 2012 to August 2021, Bridgewater underperformed the S&P 500.

-In January 2022, Nir Bar Dea, a retired major and platoon leader in the Israeli Defense Forces, and Mark Bertolini were announced as co-CEOs.
+In January 2022, Nir Bar Dea, a retired major and platoon leader in the Israel Defense Forces, and Mark Bertolini were announced as co-CEOs after McCormick resigned.
 In the volatile bear market of the first half of 2022, the firm's Pure Alpha II fund posted a 32% return.
 Bridgewater finished the year with AUM of $126.4 billion.

 In July 2022, a "Defense Alpha" strategy was launched to protect investors during bear markets.
-It accumulated $800 million by the next year.
+It raised $800 million by the next year.